 - 632,452 page views

 - 31,715 hours/3.6 years spent reading my posts

 - $73,334.09 profit

 There are a few things that I learned from following him around since the day he began MatthewWoodward.co.uk

 I have seen many of us who would start an online business or blog without any thinking.
 They would waste six to seven months on it and would then abandon it with a bitter heart.
 The primary complaints would be that there is no traffic, no money etc.

 Before starting his blog, Matthew spent months thinking about what the content strategy would be.
 He planned on how to get traffic.
 He also realized where his target audience lived online and executed his steps on reaching out to them.

 One of his readers in Costa Rica Yeison began a blog mytanfeet.com which is entirely about Costa Rica.
-In less than 6 weeks this guy who could not write English properly had his blog featured on two newspapers and earned $350.
+In less than 6 weeks this guy who could not write English properly had his blog featured in two newspapers and earned $350.
 Over 90% of bloggers don’t make a cent.
 Currently, it does over $1000 every month.
-And they have gone on to launch one of the first multilingual marketing blogs yeisonkim.com.

 2. Don’t fret about the money